 Some communities consider only two idols in reverence to Isar-Gangaur.
 Originally, these idols were a mixture of ash and mud, but now this composition has been replaced by wood and clay, crafted by the local potters of the Matheran and Usta communities.
 Some deify the stones made of the ashes as Kachchi Gangaur.

 The idols are available in various sizes and are decked with costumes, jewellery, turbans and crowns.
 The ones made of clay are placed in a basket with grass and flowers.
-The preparation dawns when the seeds of wheatgrass (jawara) are sown on the day of Sheet lashtmi in traditionally designed earthen pots.
+The preparation dawns when the seeds of wheatgrass (jawara) are sown on the day of Sheet ashtmi in traditionally designed earthen pots.
 This grass is later used in adulation on the final day of the festival.

-The Gangaur festival in Rajasthan continues for sixteen days, however, a newly wedded girl is bound to observe the full course of eighteen days.
+The Gangaur festival in Rajasthan continues for sixteen days.
+However, a newly wedded girl is bound to observe the full course of eighteen days.

 If for instance, dubh is not available, one can devoutly water the seeds with a silver ring.